History of the Fire Alarm

 © History Oasis

-The alarm required no batteries or external power.
+The design required no external power source!

 MANY EARLY FIRE ALARMS HAD TO BE MANUALLY TRIGGERED